nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

 <https://fivethirtyeight.com/methodology/how-our-nba-predictions-work/>`_ that are also
 closed so it's not clear what the input conditions are being fed into the model.

-In this dashboard model, :doc:`the underlying methodology is meant to be simple and transparent </analysis/methodology_forming_the_plot_trend_lines>` and you can click on the data to see exact historical game data used to fit the regression line.
+In this dashboard model, :doc:`the underlying methodology is just to use the available NBA play by play game data </analysis/methodology_forming_the_plot_trend_lines>` and here you can click on a data point to see exact historical game data used to fit the regression line.

 Adding Conditionals